 What's new in this version:

-- Fixed the code signing to work properly with Gatekeeper.
+- Updated the code signing to work properly with Gatekeeper for OS X 10.9.5 and later.